collective/eea.facetednavigationtaxonomiccheckbox/docs/index.rst

 ------------------------------------------------
 For installation and configuration of `eea.facetednavigation` refer to the official documentation.

-In order to use the `taxonomiccheckbox` widget, in your "Faceted criteria" setup add the `taxonomiccheckbox` widget with "Tags" as a "Catalog index".
+In order to use the `Taxonomic Checkboxes` widget, in your "Faceted criteria" setup add the `taxonomiccheckbox` widget with "Tags" as a "Catalog index".
 Your tags would be then nicely nested.

 .. image:: _static/02_add_widget.png